Tolt-Technologies/eye-gaze-aware/README.md

 ## Copyright

-This document and all associated information and source code in this repository are licensed with the Creative Commons Zero license (CC0 1.0 Universal) which grants extensive public rights to these works, as described in the file LICENSE.
-All contributions to this repository are governed by CONTRIBUTING.md which includes submitting these contributions to be licensed under the same terms documented in LICENSE.
+This document and all associated information and source code in this repository are licensed with the Creative Commons Zero license (CC0 1.0 Universal) which grants extensive public rights to these works, as described in the file [LICENSE](LICENSE).
+All contributions to this repository are governed by [CONTRIBUTING](CONTRIBUTING.md) which includes submitting these contributions to be licensed under the same terms documented in LICENSE.

 ## Table of Contents